Transferring to Pitt-Johnstown

 I have been accepted to Pitt-Johnstown, what's next?

 Congratulations on your acceptance to Pitt-Johnstown!
 For information about what's next, please visit our Admitted Student Page.
+While not all the information on that page will pertain to transfer students, it will still be an invaluable guide for what happens next.

 Will my college credits be accepted by Pitt-Johnstown?